-The trains are manufactured and assembled in Alstom’s manufacturing facility in Barcelona, Spain and progressively shipped to Singapore from 2020 for NEL and 2021 for CCL.
+These trains are manufactured and assembled in Alstom’s manufacturing facility in Barcelona, Spain and progressively shipped to Singapore from 2022 (delayed from 2021 as announced initially) for CCL.
 Thereafter, trains would undergo testing and commissioning before they are put into service when the extensions open.

 On 25 July 2019, LTA announced that they would be purchasing 12 new trains from Alstom, in addition to the 11 trains that were procured in April 2018 for Circle Line Stage 6.

-With the new trains, the existing NEL fleet was expanded by 14% from 43 to 49 trains and the existing CCL fleet increased by 17% from 64 to 75 trains.
+With the new trains, the existing NEL fleet was expanded by 14% from 43 to 49 trains and the existing CCL fleet increased by 36% from 64 to 87 trains (inclusive of subsequent orders for additional CCL C851E trains).
 While being awarded under the same contract, trains built for the NEL and CCL differ in technical specifications owing to different electrification used on both lines.

 To enable a more robust maintenance regime, all the new trains are equipped with condition monitoring systems to gather data from equipment on the trains.
 This enables continuous monitoring of the health of the equipment and allows the operator to carry out predictive maintenance for the trains.
 Current collector shoe sensors on the new CCL trains enables the operator to react promptly and take necessary measures if any dislodgement is detected.